tasniaishrar/Bingo-COMP2113-Project-Group-250/README.md

 ## Instructions for running the program
 1. Use the following command: g++ -pedantic-errors -std=c++11 *.cpp -o main
 2. Run the program in full screen to view the cards properly (especially for cards with a large size)

+Note: We have not provided sample input/output files since our game is purely based on random generation of numbers